Location

 Washington, D.C.
 20001

-Dr. Eder has a BA in art (minor in art history) from American University, a MAT in museum education from George Washington University, and a PhD in social foundations of education (comparative and historical) from University of Maryland College Park.
+Eder holds a BA in design from American University, an MA in museum education from George Washington University, and a PhD in social foundations of education (comparative and historical) from University of Maryland College Park.

 Audience Menu